fhoeben/hsac-fitnesse-docker/chrome/README.md

 The image also contain a script to combine test results from multiple test runs in a single report: `htmlReportIndexGenerator.sh`.
 This script can be invoked using `docker run` by changing the entrypoint and mounting the fitnesse-results created by individual runs.
 A sample of how to do this can be found in [this image's GitHub repo `combineReports.sh`](https://github.com/fhoeben/hsac-fitnesse-docker/blob/master/combineReports.sh).

+The image also support re-running of failed tests.
+This can be useful when tests are a bit unstable, so they can be retried before declaring failure.
+This can be enabled by supplying the environment variabble `RE_RUN_FAILED` with value `true`.
+The HTML of the re-run will be generated in `/fitnesse/target/fitnesse-rerun-results`, the surefire xml report in `/fitnesse/target/failsafe-reports` will be overridden.